xuyuji9000/ansible-playground/README.md

 1. Create a server on aliyun

+2. Copy hosts.default as hosts

-2. Add the public ip to hosts
+3. Add the public ip to hosts

 # Commands